A version of this article was originally published by ColoradoBiz here.

 - Are we speaking the language our customers think in?

-- Can customers tell we understand their needs and aspirations?
+- Can customers tell that we understand their needs and aspirations?

 If the answer to questions like those isn’t a resounding “Yes,” focus on creating a shared purpose that strengthens trust.
 That’s the foundation of branding.